RIPsilon/418-Final-Project/The rest of the project/README.md

 I made histograms of the rating, game length, and completion rate for each of the other systems.

 # Trying K-means
 I applied K-means clustering using rating, game length, and completion rate.
 I chose to have 4 clusters since there are 4 difficulty rates, but the number of clusters can vary.
-I then made a 3d scatter plot and looked at which games corresponded to the purple dots.
+I then made a 3d scatter plot and looked at which games corresponded to the group of dots in the top right corner.